slevithan/xregexp/README.md

             if (!validators[i].call(null, str)) return false;
         return true;
     }

-    // now we can pass both functions and regexes to our validator validate('password!', [
+    // now we can use functions *and* regexes in our validation validate('password!', [
         function (str) {return str.length >= 8}, // eight or more characters
         new XRegExp('[\\W_]') // at least one special character